Object Map

 Preaccept Object Map

-When the condition is evaluated first, when it is true, the Object map gets called.
+When the condition is evaluated first, and it is true, the Object map gets called.
 The object map will be executed during field validation.
 Any interaction which leads to validation of the field will also trigger an object map.

 Syntax